How to Create a Music Website in 2024 – Quick Start Guide

 Follow the below steps to create a music website.
 We recommend that you host your own website, because it gives you a lot of control to expand and customize your website later.
 It can work out as much more cost effective.

 If you’re on a low budget then you can opt for cheaper Shared hosting.
 In this case, we recommend Bluehost for website hosting, as they’re cheap and easy to get set up.
 When you create your bluehost account, you can choose the web address (domain name) that you want your site to be on.
 This means that you have everything registered in one place, which can save you from a lot of hassle.

 Step 1 – Select a hosting package (Includes web address and custom email addresses)

 Follow the below steps to create your hosting account:

 If you’re only planning to run one website, then go to bluehost.com and select the basic plan (or another web host of your choice).
 This will have enough bandwidth and storage for most music websites that are starting out, and you can upgrade it later on if you need to.

-Step 2 – Create your web address (domain)
+Step 2 – Create your web address (your own custom domain)

 The domain name is what your website address will be (e.g. daftpunk.com).
 Pick this carefully, as it’s the main web address that you’re going to use for your site.
 If you’re unsure of your domain for the moment, then pick ‘choose later’.